braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/social_data_tracking.md

 ---

-# Social data tracking for Android/FireOS
+# Social data tracking for Android and FireOS

 Similar to the Braze iOS SDK, the Braze Android SDK does not automatically collect Facebook and Twitter data.
 However, it's possible to add social media data to a Braze user's profile from the Android SDK as well:

-- Obtain social media data within your app via the Facebook SDK and Twitter APIs.
+1. Obtain social media data within your app via the [Facebook SDK][1] and [Twitter APIs][2].
-  - [Facebook Documentation][1]
-  - [Twitter Documentation][2]
-- Initialize Facebook and Twitter User objects with social media data and pass them to Braze.
+2. Initialize Facebook and Twitter user objects with social media data and pass them to Braze.

 ## Social network data constructors